ardeshir/docs/ADO_Artifacts.md

-##### Q: How do I use the Azure az cli to download from AzureDevOps Universal Artifacts a zip packake to my local machine?
+##### Q: How do I use the Azure az cli to download from AzureDevOps Universal Artifacts a zip package to my local machine?

 A: To download a zip package from Azure DevOps Universal Artifacts using the Azure CLI, you can use the following command: